Residual Complexity of Bioactive Natural Products

 Explore the Research Topic here.

-Background: The term residual complexity (RC) refers to the subtle but significant convolution of major and minor chemical species in materials that originate from reaction mixtures, such as natural products.
+(a) the subtle but significant convolution of major and minor ("hidden") chemical species in materials that originate from biochemical or synthetic reaction mixtures,

 Publication Series on Residual Complexity

 This series encompasses peer-reviewed publications since 2008, starting with work on Purity Activity Relationships and Chemical Subtraction.
 It comprises articles that deal with all aspects of residual complexity (RC) of natural products, ranging from the analytical assessment of high-purity reference materials to the biological evaluation of dynamically changing extracts and mixtures.
-The following bibliography contains all publications of this series, brief synopses of each contribution, and their DOI links for easy access.
+The following bibliography contains all publications of this series, with brief synopses, and their DOI links.

 Series Overviews: The Supporting Information of the articles typically contains a table of all preceeding parts of this publication, as well as a brief synopsis of each.

 DOI Links: DOI links and/or links to their online abstracts and full-text versions

 are provided.
 For comprehensive coverage or to interface with bibliographic

 term "pauli gf", search SciFinder with the author

 term "pauli guido f", or consult the BioInfoBank